-- providing an overview of what collaborative law is and its growth and development; - describing the public policies that support enactment of the Uniform Collaborative Law Act; - summarizing the act's main provisions; - discussing the major policy issues addressed during the act's development and drafting; and - identifying the reasons why the Uniform Collaborative Law Act should be a uniform act.
+- providing an overview of what collaborative law is and its growth and development; - describing the public policies promoted by the Uniform Collaborative Law Act; - summarizing the act's main provisions; - discussing the major policy issues addressed during the act's development and drafting; and - identifying the reasons why the Uniform Collaborative Law Act should be a uniform act.

 The text of the act, with comments on specific sections, follows this prefatory note.
-The comments address the purpose for specific sections and issues in the drafting and interpretation of that section.
+The comments address the purpose of specific sections and issues in the drafting and interpretation of that section.

-Collaborative Law- Definitions and Overview
+Collaborative Law - Definitions and Overview